Girl stabs attacker in face to stop abduction attempt in New Jersey: Officials

 Detectives in Berlin Township, New Jersey, are searching for a man they said tried to abduct a girl while she was walking to school.

-According to the Camden County Prosecutors Office, on Wednesday, March 19, 2025, officers from the Berlin Police Department responded to the John F. Kennedy Elementary School located at 228 Mt.
-Vernon Avenue after receiving a report of an attempted child abduction.
+According to the Camden County Prosecutors Office, officers from the Berlin Police Department responded to the John F. Kennedy Elementary School on Wednesday after receiving a report of an attempted child abduction.

 Officials said that an 8-year-old girl had shared with school staff that an unknown man approached her from behind and attempted to abduct her while she was walking to school at around 8:45 a.m. in the area of Washington and Grove avenues in Berlin Township.